OpenNMS/opennms-compass/README.md

 Next, install the node plugins used during building/developing the app:

 ```
-yarn
+npm install
 ```

-Any time the dependencies in `packages.json` or `yarn.lock` change, you will want to run this again.
+Any time the dependencies in `package.json` or `package-lock.json` change, you will want to run this again.
 I recommend doing it any time you do a `git pull` just to be sure.

 Configure Build Properties
 --------------------------